Smash Palace: Plot

 Al plans to make a racing comeback, and Jacqui forbids Al from taking Georgie to the race.
 In response, he destroys part of Jacqui's house with his tow truck and is arrested.
 With Al making no effort to contest it, Jacqui's protection order goes through the court process.
 Al sets up a hideout deep in the bush, then kidnaps Georgie from Jacqui at gunpoint.
 He pushes his tow truck off a cliff into a river to create a diversion for police.
 The Armed Offenders Squad launch a manhunt and locate the truck but have no success.

 Al and Georgie get reacquainted in their bush hideout.
 Georgie reminds her father that tomorrow is her birthday; he makes amends by baking her a pie decorated with household candles.
 After just a night, Georgie suddenly falls ill.
 Al drives into town and robs a pharmacy at gunpoint, where he is spotted by a patrolling police car.
-He takes the pharmacist hostage and flees with her and Georgie back to Smash Palace.
+He takes Rose the pharmacist hostage and flees with her and Georgie back to Smash Palace.

 Ray and Jacqui arrive at the hostage scene inside a large tool shed.
 Jacqui defies orders and runs through the cordon to reunite with her husband and daughter.
 There, she claims she still loves Al and proposes they sell the yard and move to Australia.
-Al reciprocates and hands over Georgie and agrees to let the pharmacist go in exchange for Ray.
+Al reciprocates and hands over Georgie and agrees to let Rose go in exchange for Ray.
 When Ray enters the tool shed, Al traps him with a noose made of chicken wire he has tied to the end of the gun.
-He lets the pharmacist go and forces Ray out to the garage and into Ray's green vintage Ford.
+He lets Rose go and forces Ray out to the garage and into Ray's green vintage Ford.
 Surrounded by police, Al drives Ray slowly through the wrecking yard and onto the nearby railway tracks in front of an approaching train in an apparent murder-suicide attempt.
 However, the train switches to the other track at the last minute, completely missing them.
 Al claims he knew that would happen, as he never would have destroyed a car he loves so much, and begins to laugh hysterically.